cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
 All hash functions in the protocol are modelled as random oracles.
 Let L be the security parameter.
-Let k be the prover's (P) secret key, and Y = kG be its corresponding 'public key' for some fixed generator G taken from the description of the group GG.
+Let k be the prover's (P) secret key, and Y = k*G be its corresponding 'public key' for some fixed generator G taken from the description of the group GG.
 This public key Y is also referred to as a commitment to the OPRF key k, and the pair (G,Y) as a commitment pair.
 Let x be the verifier's (V) input to the OPRF protocol.